arifulmrislam/Advantech-LoRaWAN-WISE-6610-gateway-and-WISE-2410-wireless-condition-monitoring-sensor-solution/README.md

 # Advantech-LoRaWAN-Vibration-Temp-sensor-Solution

+## `WISE-6610 LoRaWAN Gateway`
+The WISE-6610 is a high-performance LoRaWAN gateway with reliable connectivity options for industrial environments and LoRaWAN protocol support for building LoRaWAN private and public networks.
+It also supports other protocols, including MQTT, and its hardware and software flexibility provides rich features to edge intelligence systems.
+The WISE-6610 allows for VPN tunnel creation with various protocols that ensure safe communication.
+It also provides a network server that can encrypt and convert LoRaWAN data in the device, and its redundancy-enhanced functions are specifically designed to prevent connection loss.

+## `WISE-2410 LoRaWAN Wireless Condition Monitoring Sensor`
-WISE-2410 is a LoRaWAN wireless conditional monitoring sensor integrated with ARM Cortex-M4 Processor, LoRa transceiver, 3-axis accelerometer and temperature sensor.
+The WISE-2410 is a LoRaWAN wireless conditional monitoring sensor integrated with ARM Cortrex-M4 Processor, LoRa transceiver, 3-axis accelerometer and temperature sensor.
+It balances the wireless bandwidth between the WISE-2410 and the gateway (WISE-6610), so it also mitigates the data transmission fail rates between edge-devices and gateways.
-Battery life cycle is 2years with IP66 enclosure.

 ## Brief Solution Step by Step: